ethan-dsouza-dev/CPSC-210-Finance-App/README.md

 - As a user, I want to be able to view a list of transactions in my transaction summary.
 - As a user, I want to be able to remove a transaction from my transaction summary.
 - As a user, I want to be able to categorise each transaction.
+- As a user, I want to be able to see my greatest expense for the month.

+#### “Stretch Goals: Not Implemented Yet”
 - As a user, I want to be able to add a new category if it does not exist.
-- As a user, I want to be able to see my greatest expense for the month.
 - As a user, I want to be able to see the category that I spend the most on.